 1- place planters on some type of feet to not have planter directly on the deck.
 It will rot the wood.

 2- clean stains resulting from your barbecue

-3- blow or sweep the surface to remove debris from between boards.
+3- blow, sweep or scrape the debris from between boards.
 Removing any debris and decaying matter from any seams around

-the deck will allow the boards to dry our and not develop any mold or begin rotting.
+the deck will allow the boards to dry out and not develop any mold or begin rotting.

-4- remove your snow in winter in case it causes collapse
+4- remove your snow in winter in case it causes deck to collapse.

 5- clean the wood and seal it on a regular basis

 6- apply protectant to your new deck after a few months of install to wait for the boards to dry.

 7- reseal it every 2 or 3 years

 8- make deck repairs as soon as possibly to avoid furthering the damage and causing someone an injury